How to Optimize Conversion Paths & Boost Leads

 Tip 1: Compile Information

-When it comes to developing an online marketing strategy, knowledge is power – and it’s also one of the most essential conversion tools.
+With developing a digital marketing strategy, knowledge is power–and it’s also one of the most essential conversion tools.
 Before optimizing your conversion paths, consider gathering the following pieces of information:

 - A complete catalog of your site’s content: Create a list of every page, blog post, landing page, or another piece of content.
-Analyze where buyers are in the sales journey when they discover the content.
+Analyze where prospects are in the buyer’s journey when they discover the content.
 Which buyer persona does the content serve?

 - Information about current customers: Take a look at your current customers, analyzing how they completed your existing lead conversion paths.

 - Website usage: What are visitors clicking on?
-Using heat-mapping software can help you determine how customers use your website.
+Using heat-mapping software like Hotjar can help you determine how customers use your website.

-Marketing agencies thrive when they can effectively collect and utilize data.
-This information can help you identify the gaps in your current conversion strategy, enabling you to tweak your website to suit your customers’ needs.
+Marketing campaigns will thrive when they can effectively collect and utilize data to their advantage.
+This information can help you identify the gaps in your current conversion strategy, enabling you to tweak your website to serve your prospects better.

-Tip 2: Add Appropriate Content to Address Holes in Your Conversion Strategy
+Tip 2: Add Content to Solve User Challenges

-Now that you know your customer’s, it’s time to address the issues with your content.
-While having content for a particular customer persona is great, you also should develop content that suits every persona in the buyer’s journey.
+Now that you know your customer’s, it’s time to address the issues and challenges they face.
+You should develop content that speaks to a specific customer persona that’s aligned to their position in the buyer’s journey.

 Customers in the consideration stage typically have a specific need or problem to address and are exploring their options.
 Content for the consideration stage should be more promotional, highlighting the benefits of your product or service.
 However, it should also answer the potential customer’s questions – infographics can be useful here.